 Each Enneagram type points to another type in growth (integration) and in stress (disintegration).
 We call these points Enneagram arrows.
 When an Enneatype is working at optimal levels (good work-life balance, a strong sense of purpose, support system, physical health), the growth arrow activates.
 You’ll experience traits of a different type, which boosts your self-development.

 For example, when a Type 2 (Helper) thrives, they’ll borrow some traits from the creative Type 4 (Individualist).
 This allows them to become comfortable with themselves, understanding how to attend to others’ needs while maintaining their identity.

 However, when stress hits, then anxiety, depression and even psychosomatic symptoms (e.g., aches, pains, or disturbed sleep patterns) can emerge out of the cold.
 This process is known as disintegration, which triggers the stress arrow.

 When a Type 2 disintegrates, they’d seem more like a controlling Type 8 (Challenger), trying to force control upon their relationships to no avail, being excessively rigid and uptight about getting exactly what they want—the stark opposite of how they’d function normally.

 Aside from exploring career fit and resources, the applications of the Enneagram stretch far and wide.
 From improving communication in teams to inspiring leadership, it’s a comprehensive and fantastic tool for guidance through each stage of the growth process.

-With promise of further in-depth research and development, the Enneagram has great potential in making large strides in the career sphere.
+With the promise of further in-depth research and development, the Enneagram has great potential in making large strides in the career sphere.
 It’s also gaining support in areas such as psychotherapy, business and healthcare.

 What are your results?
 How do you find the Enneagram useful, and did you learn something new?
 We’d love to hear it in the comments below!